-The City has prepared a template for planning agreements it will prepare under the Act.
-The template is available on the City's website.
+The City has prepared a template for planning agreements to which it will be party.
+The template is available on the City's website

 Depending on the nature of the public benefit on offer, some of the clauses in the template may not apply (for example, if the public benefit is solely a monetary contribution then clauses regarding developer's works will be deleted).
 Some provisions are standard for every planning agreement to comply with the Act and Regulations.